-Astrid Loch & Kevin Wendt Will Postpone Wedding Until November Of 2021 Due To Pandemic
+Astrid Loch & Kevin Wendt Will Postpone Wedding Until November 2021 Due To Pandemic

 “To all the 2020 brides, keep your head up.
 Now you have more time to grow your hair out,” she said.

-The post earned over 36,000 likes and the former reality television star’s fans took to the comments section to offer her encouragement.
+The post earned over 36,000 likes and the former reality television star’s fans also took to the comments section to offer her encouragement.

-As The Inquisitr previously reported, this is not the only recent change for this couple.
+As The Inquisitr previously reported, this is not the only recent development for this couple.
 The pair recently became a family of three after adopting a puppy named Ace.
 They adopted Ace through a rescue organization entitled Bunny’s Buddies.